-While we have seen improvements in our markets in recent periods, we remain cautious given recent COVID-19 surges across the globe and the impact the pandemic continues to have on global supply chains and the pricing and availability of certain materials and components.
-The severity, magnitude and duration of the COVID-19 pandemic, the public health responses and its economic consequences continue to be uncertain, dynamic and difficult to predict, and the pandemic's impact on our operations and financial performance, as well as its impact on our ability to successfully execute our business strategies and initiatives, remains uncertain and difficult to predict.
-Further, the ultimate impact of the COVID-19 pandemic on our customers and on our business, operations and financial performance, depends on many factors that are not within our control, including, but not limited, to: government, business and individual actions that have been and continue to be taken in response to the pandemic (including restrictions on travel and transport, prohibitions on, or voluntary cancellation of, large gatherings of people and social distancing requirements, and modified workplace activities); the impact of the pandemic and actions taken in response to local or regional economies, travel, and economic activity; the availability of government funding programs; general economic uncertainty in key markets and financial market volatility; volatility in our stock price, global economic conditions and levels of economic growth; and the success of vaccination efforts and pace of recovery in the regions and countries where we conduct business, including the impact of any faltering or unsuccessful reopening of economic activity or subsequent outbreaks of COVID-19.
+While we have seen improvements in our markets in recent periods, we remain cautious given the impact the pandemic has, and continues to have, on global supply chains and the pricing and availability of certain materials and components.
+The severity, magnitude and duration of the effects of the COVID-19 pandemic, the public health responses and its economic consequences continue to be uncertain, dynamic and difficult to predict, and the pandemic's impact on our operations and financial performance, as well as its impact on our ability to successfully execute our business strategies and initiatives, remains uncertain and difficult to predict.
+Further, the ultimate impact of the COVID-19 pandemic on our customers and on our business, operations and financial performance, depends on many factors that are not within our control, including, but not limited, to: government, business and individual actions that have been and may continue to be taken in response to the pandemic; the impact of the pandemic and actions taken in response to local or regional economics, travel, and economic activity; the availability of government funding programs; general economic uncertainty in key markets and financial market volatility; volatility in our stock price, global economic conditions and levels of economic growth; and the success of vaccination efforts and pace of recovery in the regions and countries where we conduct business, including the impact of any subsequent and further restrictions of economic activity or subsequent outbreaks of COVID-19.
 As a result of the uncertainty and disrupted market conditions due to the COVID-19 pandemic, our business, operating results and financial condition has been and may continue to be adversely affected.